tincerti/tincerti.github.io/_pages/teaching.md

 ## Teaching Experience

-I teach courses in quantitative research methods and statistical programming, as well as substantive areas of political economy and comparative politics.
-You can find some syllabi, student evaluations, and examples of lessons below:
+I teach courses in political economy, comparative politics, quantitative research methods, and statistical programming.
+You can find course syllabi and select lessons below:

 **University of Amsterdam** (Instructor of Record)